minhtriet2k9dev-pas/PascalTask/README.md

 # PascalTask
-A pascal task for vscode
+Some pascal tasks for vscode